WARNING: Bogus Phone Calls, Emails May Lead to Fraud. Read More...

 Elected Department Administrator

-Clerk Stanford has the responsibility to establish best business practices and office policies.
+The Clerk of the Court has the responsibility to establish best business practices and office policies.
 She must manage the budget given by the funding authority (the Board of Supervisors) and ensure that all procedures are handled in accordance with the Superior Court, the Supreme Court and Pinal County Policies and Procedures.